axelmagn/django-serializers/README.md

 ## Creating custom fields

-If you want to create a custom field, you'll probably want to override either one or both of the `.convert()` and `.revert()` methods.
+If you want to create a custom field, you'll probably want to override either one or both of the `.to_native()` and `.from_native()` methods.
 These two methods are used to convert between the intial datatype, and a primative, serializable datatype.
 Primative datatypes may be any of a number, string, date/time/datetime or None.
 They may also be any list or dictionary like object that only contains other primative objects.

-The `.convert()` method is called to convert the initial datatype into a primative, serializable datatype.
-The `revert()` method is called to restore a primative datatype into it's initial representation.
+The `.to_native()` method is called to convert the initial datatype into a primative, serializable datatype.
+The `from_native()` method is called to restore a primative datatype into it's initial representation.

 Let's look at an example of serializing a class that represents an RGB color value: